-5 Diseases That Could Be The Cause Of Impotence
+5 Diseases That Can Result In Impotence

-Impotence which is also known as erectile dysfunction is a sexual dysfunction which is defined as a persistent inability to attain and maintain the proper penile erection during sexual intercourse.
+Impotence which is also known as erectile dysfunction is a sexual dysfunction that is defined as a persistent inability to attain and maintain the proper penile erection during sexual intercourse.
 There are many factors that can interfere in getting erections such as smoking, drinking, dietary habits and many more lifestyle of psychological factors.
 Also, there are many diseases as well that can interfere in the process of erectile function.
 It can be done by reducing the blood flow to the penis region or by affecting the nerves.

 2. Parkinson’s disease

 Parkinson’s disease is a neurodegenerative movement disorder that is characterized by the progressive disability of motor and cognitive dysfunction.
 According to studies and clinical observation, erectile dysfunction is joint among people who suffer from neurological disorders.
 People with Parkinson’s disease often experience sexual complications such as the decrease in the desires, problems with ejaculation and problems with erections.
 These sexual dysfunction increases with age and the risk of suffering from erectile dysfunction highly increases in people above the age of 50.
 Also, patients with Parkinson's disease witnesses a decline in the production of dopamine and dopamine plays a crucial role in the libido and in getting proper erections.
 Erectile function is closely related to sexual motivation, which remains under the control of the dopaminergic system.
 The deficiency of testosterone is another reason that can lead to development problems with erections.
 Testosterone also plays a role in keeping erections, and lack of testosterone leads to the occurrence of the symptoms of erectile dysfunction.